Deploy the Citrix ingress controller using Helm charts¶

 Deploy the Citrix ingress controller as a standalone pod in the Kubernetes cluster¶

 Use the citrix-ingress-controller chart to run the Citrix ingress controller as a pod in your Kubernetes cluster.
 The chart deploys the Citrix ingress controller as a pod in your Kubernetes cluster and configures the Citrix ADC VPX or MPX ingress device.

 Determine the NS_IP address needed by the controller to communicate with the appliance.
 The IP address might be anyone of the following depending on the type of Citrix ADC deployment:

 (Standalone appliances) NSIP - The management IP address of a standalone Citrix ADC appliance.
 For more information, see IP Addressing in Citrix ADC.

 (Appliances in High Availability mode) SNIP - The subnet IP address.
 For more information, see IP Addressing in Citrix ADC.

 (Appliances in Clustered mode) CLIP - The cluster management IP (CLIP) address for a clustered Citrix ADC deployment.
 For more information, see IP addressing for a cluster.

-The username and password of the Citrix ADC VPX or MPX appliance used as the Ingress device.
-The Citrix ADC appliance needs to have system user account (non-default) with certain privileges so that Citrix ingress controller can configure the Citrix ADC VPX or MPX appliance.
+The user name and password of the Citrix ADC VPX or MPX appliance used as the Ingress device.
+The Citrix ADC appliance needs to have a system user account (non-default) with certain privileges so that the Citrix ingress controller can configure the Citrix ADC VPX or MPX appliance.
 For instructions to create the system user account on Citrix ADC, seeCreate System User Account for Citrix ingress controller in Citrix ADC.

-You can directly pass the username and password or use Kubernetes secrets.
-If you want to use Kubernetes secrets, create a secrete for the username and password using the following command:
+You can directly pass the user name and password or use Kubernetes secrets.
+If you want to use Kubernetes secrets, create a secret for the user name and password using the following command:

 kubectl create secret generic nslogin --from-literal=username='cic' --from-literal=password='mypassword'